How to Prepare For Your Interview Employment

 At the end of the interview, the hiring manager will ask you if you have any questions.
 Always ask questions here.
 Not only does it show that you’re engaged with the company and the hiring manager, but it also gives you further insight into the company.

-As with the previous section, your own questions should be prepared ahead of time.
-You should have multiple questions prepared, in case one of your questions is answered during the interview.
-Generally speaking, it’s best to prepare 3 – 5 questions before the interview, with an additional 2 as substitutes.
+As with the previous section, your questions should be prepared ahead of time.
+You should have more than one prepared, just in case one of your questions is answered during the interview.
+Generally speaking, it’s best to prepare 3 – 5 beforehand, with an additional 2 as substitutes.
 Don’t be afraid to have a conversation with your hiring manager after they’ve answered your questions — your hiring manager will be more likely to remember you if they’ve had an engaging conversation with you.

 Dress For The Job You Want